KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 * AVI Enterprise License
 * AVI Controller 22.1+
-  * TODO: fill in with Beta release of AVI
 * TKGm 2.5.1+
 * GatewayAPI V1 CRDs (comes with TKGm 2.5.1+)
 * AKO 1.12+ (comes with TKGm)